briggstwitchell/git-workshop/remotes/setting-up.md

 ![step9](../images/remote/step-9.png)

 Finally!
 Copy your token to your clipboard.
 Make sure you do this, as if you leave this page without copying the token you will have to start all over.

+> If you are planning to push and pull from GitHub a lot, you should set up SSH access
+>
+> SSH is beyond the scope of this workshop, but you can learn more [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)
+{: .note}